samwhindleton/wdiroutcomes/roadmap/week01/readme.md

 We get it, this program is a lot, and can be intimidating.
 But don’t worry...you’re not alone!
 Need proof that you will survive and get through this?
 Talk to those who have completed and graduated from a GA Immersive!
 Come prepared with 3 burning questions you would love to know!

 **Alumni Guests:** Zarela Graves from Ft.
-Myers FL and Aaron Ballard from Santiago Chile
+Myers FL; Aaron Ballard from Santiago, Chile; Eric Stermer from Rhode Island; Joy Kaufman from Raleigh, NC; and Rachel Beneroff from NYC.

 ## Learning Objectives & Themes:
 Setting clear expectations around Outcomes, it’s mission, vision, and goals.
 Students will understand how to qualify for Outcomes support, the 5 themes associated with success, and what is required to be a job seeker.
 Meet leading experts and learn how to acclimate to the tech community and how to get involved to best set their job search up for success!